All Products

 2. In the left-side navigation pane, select Protection Config > Account Security, and then click Request Public Preview.

 3. Complete and submit the application form.
-A staff member will follow up with you.
+A staff member will follow up.

 Prerequisites

-• A protected object (your web business is already connected to WAF).
+• Your web business is connected to WAF as a protected object.
 If your business is not yet connected, see Connect to WAF.

-• (Recommended) Bot Management configured for your protected objects.
-The account security feature depends on the Bot Management module.
-Without it, detection capabilities may be reduced.
+• (Recommended) Configure Bot management and integrate the SDK for your protected objects.
+The account security feature depends on the SDK module.
+Without the Bot Management SDK, detection capabilities may be reduced.

 Step 1: Create an API asset